 - Support of new NF types MB-SMF and MBSF and their corresponding NF profiles.

-- For both multicast and broadcast MBS Session, support of MB-SMF discovery based on parameters such as DNN, S-NSSAI and MB service area, at MBS Session creation.
+- For both multicast and broadcast MBS Session, support of MB-SMF discovery based on parameters such as DNN, S-NSSAI and MBS service area, at MBS Session creation.

 - For multicast MBS Session, support of MB-SMF discovery based on MBS Session ID by SMF serving the multicast Session at UE join.

+- For broadcast MBS Session, support of AMF discovery based on MBS service area by MB-SMF.

 5.3.2.15.2 Extensions to NF profile at NRF

 In addition to the NF profile contents defined in clause 6.2.6.2 of TS 23.501 [5], the NF profile in the NRF contains the following content:

-- For MB-SMF, the NF profile may include MBS Session ID(s), Area Session ID(s) and corresponding MBS service area(s) if available.
+- For MB-SMF, the NF profile may include MB-SMF service area, MBS Session ID(s), Area Session ID(s) and corresponding MBS service area(s) if available.

+- For AMF, the NF profile includes its coverage by TAI list and Cell ID list.

 6 Functionalities and features